qualisys/Real-Time-Protocol-Documentation/index.md

 This command will trig a measurement, if the camera system is set to start on external trigger.
 The RT server will send a WaitingForTrigger event when it is waiting for a trigger.
-See 5.10.1.
+See [Events](#events).
 It is only possible to issue this command if you have the control over the QTM RT interface.
-See 4.8.
+See [TakeControl](#takecontrol).

 Example:
 ```coffeescript